usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 **At AAL2**, the verifier SHOULD make a determination that the biometric sensor and subsequent processing meet the performance requirements stated above. **At AAL3**, this determination SHALL be performed.

 For any AAL, determination of sensor/endpoint performance, integrity, and authenticity can be accomplished in several different ways, any of which are acceptable under this guideline.
-These include but are not limited to: authentication of the sensor or endpoint, testing and certification, or runtime interrogation of signed metadata (attestation) as described in Section [5.2.4](#attestation).
+These include but are not limited to: authentication of the sensor or endpoint, testing and certification, or runtime interrogation of signed metadata (e.g. attestation) as described in Section [5.2.4](#attestation).

 Biometric matching SHOULD be performed locally on claimant's device or MAY be performed at a central verifier.